ndrewtl/airspace-jekyll/_posts/2018-05-04_ordination.md

 <center> <img src="{{ site.baseurl }}/Unimodalresp.png" alt="Img" style="width: 800px;"/> </center>

-Unfortunately, this linear assumption causes PCA to suffer from a serious problem, __the horseshoe orarch effect__, which makes it unsuitable for most ecological datasets.
+Unfortunately, __this linear assumption causes PCA to suffer from a serious problem, the horseshoe or arch effect__, which makes it unsuitable for most ecological datasets.
 The PCA solution is often distorted into a horseshoe/arch shape (with the toe either up or down) if beta diversity is moderate to high.
 The horseshoe can appear even if there is an important secondary gradient.
 Can you detect a horseshoe shape in the biplot?

 <a name="section5"></a>
 ### Principal Coordinate Analysis (PCoA)